What Is SB 300

 Senate Bill 300 (SB 300) is a proposed law that would reduce the sentence for certain inmates convicted of murder.
 Specifically, it would allow inmates who are not the actual killer to be considered for parole release.

 The law would attempt to close a large loophole in a different law called SB 1437.
-Senate Bill 1437 (SB 1437) allowed the dismissal of murder convictions for inmates who have been convicted under the “felony murder” law (see these articles to read about Spolin Law clients released under this new law and other new laws).
+Senate Bill 1437 (SB 1437) allowed the dismissal of murder convictions for inmates who have been convicted under the “felony murder” law (attorneys have helped clients obtain release under this new law and other new laws).
 Nonetheless, SB 1437 had not allowed for any relief to a person who had acted “with reckless indifference to human life.”
 Therefore, a person who acted “recklessly” could still have received a life — without — parole sentence.

 SB 300 now would allow these individuals who acted “recklessly” to be considered for parole release.